Policies

 Donation refunds

-There will be no refunds of donations (unless there is a miscommunication on a donation amount).
-All donations to The LEAD Program are tax-exempt, and a donation statement will be given for all donations of $200 or more.
-No goods or services will be given in exchange for a donation.
 Donations to LEAD Mission Trips will not be refunded unless there is some error or miscommunication on the donation amount.
-If a student decides to withdraw from a trip or not complete the LEAD Missions Trip requirement, funds will be gifted to the team the student would have gone with.
+If a student decides to withdraw from a trip or does not complete the LEAD Missions Trip requirement, funds will be gifted to the team with which the student would have traveled.
 Donors will not receive a refund if a student withdraws from a trip.

 Plagiarism Policy